binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Why is "people security" often over-looked?
 A couple of reasons I can think of include:

-1. It is too simple.
+1. It is too simple
 2. Many of us do not like to put the spot-light on ourselves and look deep inside to try and find out what makes us tick, or what our flaws look like, why they exist, and how we can re-architect the affected areas, and in some cases work around them, while being aware of them.
-There is often real pain when we start poking and prodding at our inner weak spots.
+There is often real pain when we start poking and prodding at our inner weak spots

 As with many other attacks, this is often one that is a key component of a larger more sophisticated attack.

 If you think back to the Penetration Testing [process](#process-and-practises-penetration-testing) we walked through in the Process and Practises chapter, a SE generally carries out their attack sequences in a similar manner.
 The following steps offer the high level approach often taken:

 1. **Reconnaissance** (or Information Gathering)
 This is one of the most important steps in a SE engagement.
 Similar to the [forms](#process-and-practises-penetration-testing-reconnaissance-reconnaissance-forms) discussed in the Process and Practises chapter, a huge amount of freely available information can be gathered without anyone suspecting what it is going to be used for, if it is used at all (semi-active), or that its even being gathered (passive).
 This information is used to feed the creation of the following attack steps, as well as technical attacks.
 We have already looked at some forms of information that an attacker can use to build their target's profile in the Process and Practises and Physical chapters.
-I would also like to draw your attention to the content Michael Bazzell has [collated](https://inteltechniques.com/links.html) and his excellent books on the gathering of Open Source Intelligence.
+I would also like to draw your attention to the content Michael Bazzell has [collated](https://inteltechniques.com/links.html) and his excellent books on the gathering of Open Source Intelligence
 2. **Connecting with Target**
 Humans are complicated units; we have a body, spirit, soul, feelings, emotions, and usually need to feel like we can trust someone before we hand over the proverbial jewels.
 An attacker can not approach a human as they would a machine although there are similarities.
 There are areas that we know we have to work around, for example.
 A skilled SE will build relationship with a target while they are gently probing for weaknesses.
 This is often carried out over weeks, or even months of communication and interaction.
 It is typically a gradual process, but sometimes trust can be built quickly.
 There are also many ways to fast track this process, such as:
   * Pretexting (becoming someone else): Here you learn someone else's behaviour, what they do, how they do it, their routines, what they know, who they know, how they talk, what they like, their family members, and their details.
 Most of these details are often freely available on the Internet in many forms.
 Equipped with these details, pretexting is simply acting as if you are that person.
-The closer you come to believing you are that person, the more successful the pretext will be.
+The closer you come to believing you are that person, the more successful the pretext will be
   * Elicitation: This requires breaking people out of their shells, to open up and trust the attacker, then start to produce the information the attacker requires.
 This often includes guiding or directing a target to perform the specific behaviour that the attacker wants, such as revealing secrets.
 Pouring on praise and discussing the targets accomplishments works wonders with eliciting openness from people.
 There are many other ways to elicit information.
-Elicitation is a two pronged fork, it not only gathers information, but it also builds rapport with the target.
+Elicitation is a two pronged fork, it not only gathers information, but it also builds rapport with the target
 3. **Exploitation**
 At this stage an attacker has discovered human vulnerabilities in their target and uses them to:
   * Coerce the target to yield information that can be used against the target
   * Direct or control the actions of the target
 4. **Exit / Execution**
 This is where the attacker hits the jackpot and acquires what they were after from the onset of the assignment or operation, and leaves the target unsuspecting that they have been played at all, often leaving them thinking and feeling that they have helped someone legitimately.
-Similar to a successful technology based attack, the target should not have a clue that they have been exploited.
+Similar to a successful technology based attack, the target should not have a clue that they have been exploited

 ## 1. SSM Asset Identification
 Take results from [higher level Asset Identification](#starting-with-the-30000-foot-view-asset-identification).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started:

 * People carry huge amounts of confidential information on them, not only in their bags and devices, but also, most importantly, their brains.
 People are like sponges, we soak up information everywhere.
 We also leak a lot and are capable of leaking without even knowing it when targeted by a skilled SE.
-I will cover more of this in the Identify Risks section.
+I will cover more of this in the Identify Risks section
 * State of mind: An engaged, devoted, and loyal worker is truly an asset.
-I can not emphasise this enough.
+I can not emphasise this enough

 Many of the assets are the same as those in other chapters, it is more that people present a huge opportunity for exploitation.